-School budgets are tight these days, and getting money to pay for the instructional materials you need can be hard.
+School budgets are tight these days, and getting classroom funding to pay for the instructional materials you need can be hard.
 Discover eight strategies used by teachers to successfully fund important resources, including educational technology that can help save you time in the classroom.

 Tip #1: Do your research!

 Start by doing your research!
 What do you already know about school funding, and what knowledge could you be missing?
-Be sure to educate yourself about how school funding works in your state and district.
+Be sure to educate yourself about how school funding works in your specific state and district.
 Talk to colleagues, know your district and state’s educational priorities, and read the School Improvement Plan (SIP).

-States such as Ohio require by law that budgeting for textbooks and instructional materials, plus school board financial statements, are public information.
+Certain states such as Ohio, require by law that budgeting for textbooks and instructional materials, plus school board financial statements, are public information.
 If this is true in your state, you can easily find out how much money your district has and where the money goes.
 The more you know about funding and priorities in your school and district, the better you can find multiple sources of funds.

 Before you ask for resources or funding for classroom materials, figure out what you want, why you want it, and what it will cost.